Compactness for small cardinals in mathematics: principles, consequences, and limitations

 \begin{lemma}[Sierpi{\'n}ski] Suppose $\CH$ holds, then there are $\dense$ sets $A^0,A^1$ wich are incomparable under the order-preserving embeddings, i.e., $A^0$ cannot be embedded in the order-preserving way into $A^1$, or conversely. \end{lemma}

-\begin{proof} Since $\R$ is separable, order-preserving embeddings between $\dense$ sets are determined by a countable dense subset.
+\begin{proof} Since $\R$ is separable, order-preserving embeddings between $\dense$ sets are determined by countable dense subsets.
 By $\CH$, it is possible to enumerate all countable order-preserving embeddings with dense domains on the reals as $\seq{f_\alpha}{\alpha<\omega_1}$.

 We construct $A^0$ and $A^1$ recursively in $\omega_1$ steps by a back-and-forth argument, diagonalizing over $\seq{f_\alpha}{\alpha<\omega_1}$.
 We define on each side of the back-and-forth argument two sequences: sequences of countable sets $\seq{A^i_\alpha}{\alpha<\omega_1}$ increasing under inclusion, with unions $A^0$ and $A^1$, respectively, and sequences of reals $\seq{y^i_\alpha}{\alpha <\omega_1}$ (these will be forbidden from being in $A^i$), for $i < 2$.